amf71/ECLIPSE/README.md

 10. **Testing for the absence of a complete clonal sweep for each subclone**.
 A subclone which is detected in high purity samples used for mutation clustering may expand through a full clonal sweep later in the disease course.
 We would therefore expect to observe CCFs of 100%, indistinguishable from CCFs of clonal mutations after such an event.
 For each subclone in each sample, a Wilcoxon test is performed to compare the CCFs of each subclone to the CCFs of clonal mutations in the same sample.
 The resulting P value indicates whether there is significant evidence that the subclone has significantly <100% CCF and therefore is only present in the minority of tumour cells, without a full clonal sweep.

+This software and associated documentation files (the “Software”) are protected by copyright.
+This Software is provided “as is” (at your own risk) for internal non-commercial academic research purposes only.
+Please read the Non-Commercial Academic License in detail before downloading a copy.
+By installing or using this Software, you agree to be bound by the terms and conditions of the Non-Commercial Academic License (included in the “non-commercial-academic-license” file, available in the main directory of this software repository).

+All commercial use of the Software or any modification, manipulation or derivative of the Software, including but not limited to transfer, sale or licenceto a commercial third party or use on behalf of a commercial third party (including but not limited to use as part of a service supplied to any third party for financial reward) is strictly prohibited and requires a commercial use licence.
+For further information please email commercial@cancer.org.uk